-The Chase Sapphire Preferred® Card is our overall recommendation for the best travel credit card for a honeymoon because travel beginners and experts would find it easy and rewarding to use.
-You can redeem the Chase Ultimate Rewards you earn with the Sapphire Preferred toward your honeymoon travel plans, whether that means booking premium flights or staying at a fancy hotel.
+We recommend the Chase Sapphire Preferred® Card as one of the best travel credit cards for honeymooners.
+You can redeem the Chase Ultimate Rewards points you earn with the Sapphire Preferred toward your honeymoon travel plans, whether that means booking premium flights or staying at a fancy hotel.

 Let’s explore the best travel credit cards for honeymoons so you can find the right credit card to help you plan your special trip.